Future Air Navigation System: Pacific engineering trials

 FANS as we know it today had its beginning in 1991 with the Pacific Engineering Trials (PET).
 During these trials, airplanes installed applications in their ACARS units which would automatically report positions.
 These trials demonstrated the potential benefits to the airlines and airspace managers.

 Implementation

 United Airlines, Cathay Pacific, Qantas, and Air New Zealand approached the Boeing Company in 1993 and requested that Boeing support the development of a FANS capability for the 747-400 airplane.
 Boeing worked with the airlines to develop a standard which would control the interface between FANS-capable airplanes and air traffic service providers.
 The development of the FANS-capable aircraft systems proceeded simultaneously with the ATC ground system improvements necessary to make it work.
-These improvements were certified (using a QANTAS airplane) on June 20, 1995.
+These improvements were certified (using a QANTAS airplane VH-OJQ) on June 20, 1995.

 Both Boeing and Airbus continue to further develop their FANS implementations, Boeing on FANS-2 and Airbus on FANS-B. In the interim, Airbus came out with some enhancements to FANS-A, now referred to as FANS-A+.
 Various ground systems have been built, mainly by ATC organizations, to interoperate with FANS-1/A.